Player Code of Conduct

 Respect for Teammates and Opponents:

 - Participants are expected to contribute to the betterment of the community by building positive relationships with each other.

 - Dodgeball Seattle values healthy competition, but never at the expense of another person.

-- Any abuse, in person or online, towards another participant, teammate or opponent is unacceptable.
-(Verbal, physical, etc.)
+- Any abuse (verbal, physical, or otherwise) of another participant, teammate or opponent is unacceptable.

 - All of our events are volunteer-run by players just like you and their efforts create dodgeball opportunities for everyone else.